givemepower8/Phaser3Practices/docs/COC.md

 Other new buildings:

-New troops baby dragon and witch are unlocked.
+New troops baby dragon, witch and Lava Hound are unlocked.

 Maximize the hero levels.